A trust is an estate planning tool that can be used to protect your property from creditors, taxes, and lawsuits.

 You Get More Control Over Your Assets

 If you need money during an emergency or otherwise decide that you want to sell your home quickly without waiting for probate court processes to move through, having this power allows you to do so.
 Another reason why putting your house in a trust is good is that you get more control over what happens to it.
-When there are no trustees named in the trust document who have control over the property, then no one can sell it without going through the proper legal processes that are generally associated with selling a home.
+If the trust document doesn’t name trustees to control the property, no one can sell it until they complete the legal steps required for a home sale.

 That Means It’s Easier to Avoid Temptation

 If you put your house in a trust, you will have less temptation to take care of yourself or your family by spending money from your account on other things.
-By putting your house into a trust, someone else is controlling what happens with it so there is no chance of mistakes being made if you decide not to use common sense when it comes to spending the money.
+When you put your house into a trust, you give a trustee the authority to manage it.
+That trustee follows clear rules, which removes the risk of you making impulsive decisions or misusing the money tied to the property.

 Divvying Up Your Assets Would Be Easy

 Another reason why you should put your house in a trust is for when it’s time to divide up assets among yourself and your heirs.
-If you don’t have a will, divvying up assets can be very difficult because everything is considered part of the estate—which means that there are no rules about how big or small each portion of the estate is—and probate court processes require that everyone involved agree on what’s happening.
+Without a will, dividing assets becomes difficult.Everything goes into the estate, and that gives you no clear rules to define the size or limits of each portion.
+Probate court processes also require everyone involved to agree on every step.

 But if you’ve put all of your assets into one trust before passing away, then all beneficiaries need to do is deal with the person who serves as trustee (likely whoever set up the trust) in order to get their sharings.